 And there are lots of themes from which to choose.

+Think of a blog theme as a kind of web site builder for your blog.
 You have to choose a great blog theme because, no matter how good the content of your blog, if it looks like some old Angelfire or Geocities (raise your hand if you are old enough to remember those!) site, you will drive visitors away from your site, which defeats whatever purpose you have determined for your blog and undercut your business goals.
 In an ever increasingly crowded online space it just gets harder to stand out in the ever widening field blog space.
 Let’s face it, it is hard for a new blog to attract attention.
 However, with a good blog theme, together with your own great content, it can be done.

-This can be a daunting prospect, whether you are are just learning how to start a blog and it seems that new blog templates present new options all the time.
+This can be a daunting prospect when you are are just learning how to start a blog and it seems that new blog templates present new options all the time.
 However, as is the case in many areas of life, the best advice is to keep things simple (you know, K.I.S.S.: “keep it simple, stupid!”).
 Indeed, sage advice for choosing a blog theme includes a handful of pointers that have stood the test of time.

 Let’s take a look at five important things to keep in mind when it is time to choose a theme for a new blog site.